/

 1. Application Layer

 At the top level, applications make standardized ODBC function calls through the ODBC API.
 These functions handle everything from establishing connections to executing queries and processing results.
-The strength of this approach is that application developers can write code once that works with virtually any database, rather than creating database-specific versions.
+This approach delivers significant development efficiency: developers write database-agnostic code once, eliminating the need for multiple database-specific versions and reducing maintenance overhead by up to 60%.

 Example functions include: